vekee/duandahai/content/about.md

 author = "DUAN DAHAI"
 +++

 This is Dan's multilingual blog, recording project issues or solutions, also sharing some stories about myself.
-Wish you like it.
+I hope you will like it.

 The blogs of recommendation:

 * [Simply setup spark in windows OS](https://duandahai.com/posts/en/20221028-setup-spark-in-windows/)